petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/creating-and-configuring-channels.md

    | Standard Shipping | 10.01       | 20.0      | 5.99        | 3.99                     |
    | Standard Shipping | 20.01       | 30.0      | 6.99        | 4.99                     |

 In the next section, we’ll set up order notifications and enable buyer order approval workflows.
-We’ll see how the order lifecycle changes when there’s a workflow in place and how users are notified at different stages of the order.
+We’ll see how the order lifecycle changes when there’s a workflow in place and how users are notified when an order is accepted.

 Next: [Configuring Workflows and Notifications](./configuring-workflows-and-notifications.md)